 They can sense illness and anxiety in us, but it’s hard to know for sure with a pet if they are in tip-top shape!

 People get seriously connected to their pets.
-When your pet gives you extra snuggles and kisses because you’re feeling down it’s easy to think that you would be able to sense the same things in them and be able to provide the proper care.
-Unfortunately this is not always the case and pets can go weeks or months without proper veterinarian care.
-Help ensure your pet’s health by checking out these lesser known symptoms, like excessive licking or panting.
+When your pet gives you extra snuggles and kisses because you’re feeling down, it’s easy to think that you would be able to sense the same things in them and be able to provide the proper care.
+Unfortunately, this is not always the case, and pets can go weeks or months without proper veterinary care.
+How do I know if my dog is in pain?
+Help ensure your pet’s health by checking out the lesser known symptoms below.

 Is your dog less active than usual?

 Dogs that are in pain will generally be less active than they usually are.
-Some dogs may want to run, jump and play but they will limit themselves or move much slower than usual.
-An obvious sign of pain would be favoring of limbs, limping or difficulty getting up and or laying down.
+Some dogs may want to run, jump, and play, but they will limit themselves or move much slower than usual.
+An obvious sign of pain is the favoring of limbs, limping, or difficulty getting up and/or laying down.